groundxai/groundx-sdks/sdks/typescript/README.md

 ##### name: `string`<a id="name-string"></a>

+The name of the project being created.

 ##### bucketName: `string`<a id="bucketname-string"></a>

-Include a bucket name to automatically create a bucket and add it to this project
+Specify bucketName to automatically create a bucket, by the name specified, and add it to the created project.

 #### 🔄 Return<a id="🔄-return"></a>